Frequently Asked Questions

 12. How does dropping a class or withdrawing from the seminary affect my financial aid?

 If you drop a class in the middle of the quarter, all of your seminary tuition grant money for that class will be removed from your account and you will be responsible for any remaining tuition costs (see the Academic Calendar or Academic Catalog for tuition refund rate schedule).
-If you drop classes with the result that you fall below half-time status (6 credits for M.Div. and A.R., 4.5 credits for M.A.) you will lose all your CTS grant-in-aid money and any Federal Student Loans will be returned for that quarter.
+If you drop classes with the result that you fall below half-time status (half time is 6 credits for M.Div. and A.R.; 4.5 credits for M.A., M.A.
+Leading to Deaconess Certification, S.T.M. and Ph.D.; 3 credits for D.Min. and M.A. in Deaconess Studies) you will lose all your CTSFW tuition grant money and any Federal Student Loans will be returned for that quarter.
 If you withdraw from the seminary during the middle of the quarter, both your seminary grant money and Federal Student Loans are affected.
 Please click here to read our Return of Financial Aid Funds Policy for Students who withdraw from the Seminary.

 13. What are my options for paying my seminary bill each quarter?

 Your seminary bill must be paid each quarter in order to be able to attend class the following quarter.
 Bills are due three weeks after the quarter begins.
 See the Academic Calendar for the specific due dates.
 Students who do not pay their bills by the published due date will be charged a late payment fee of $150 per quarter.
 For students who are enrolled only for intensive courses which begin later on in the quarter, your bill is due on the first day the intensive class begins.
-Payments are to be made at the CTS Cashier’s window in the Werner Administration Building.
+Payments are to be made at the CTSFW Cashier’s window in the Werner Administration Building.
 Students can pay by cash, check or credit card.
-Those students who want a student loan must have their Direct Loan award sheet returned to the CTS Financial Aid Office in order for the loan to be processed.
+Those students who want a student loan must have their Direct Loan award sheet returned to the CTSFW Financial Aid Office in order for the loan to be processed.
 Please allow at least two weeks for a loan to be processed and the loan money to be disbursed to your student account.
 One additional payment option is to use the Joyful Response Tuition Payment Plan.
 Joyful Response is a plan where you designate a certain amount to be deducted from your personal checking or savings account each month for three months during the quarter to pay your seminary bill.
 The amount you designate will be divided into three equal payments that will automatically be deducted from your checking or savings account on the same day of each month.
 You must choose an amount that will have your bill paid in full after the third payment is made.
 Also, it is advisable to choose an amount that is divisible by three.
 You must submit a Joyful Response Tuition Payment Plan form for each quarter that you want to participate.
 There is a $25 fee per quarter to participate in this payment plan.
-The forms can be downloaded here (Spring Quarter 2013, Fall Quarter 2013, Winter Quarter 2013, Spring Quarter 2014) and must be completed and returned to the CTS Financial Aid Office by the required due dates.
-The 2013 Spring Quarter form is due by March 12, 2013.
-The forms for the 2013-14 academic year are due as follows: Fall - Sept.
-16, 2013; Winter - Dec.
-11, 2013; Spring - March 25, 2014.
+The forms can be downloaded here (Spring Quarter 2015-16, Fall Quarter 2016-17, Winter Quarter 2016-17, Spring Quarter 2016-17)and must be completed and returned to the CTSFW Financial Aid Office by the required due dates.
+The 2015-16 Spring Quarter form is due by March 18, 2016.
+The forms for the 2016-17 academic year are due as follows: Fall - Sept.
+9, 2016; Winter - Dec.
+5, 2016; Spring - March 15, 2017.
 The signed original form must be returned, no faxes or scanned copies, along with a voided check or savings deposit slip attached.
 After submitting your voided check or savings deposit slip once, you do not need to re-submit them again with future forms unless your banking account numbers have changed.
 Please contact the Financial Aid Office if you have questions.

 14. What are my options for repaying my student loans?

-In order to avoid making payments while attending CTS, new students should contact their loan servicer(s) to request an educational loan deferment if you have previous unpaid student loans.
-The CTS Registrar will need to verify your enrollment for the loan deferment request form.
+In order to avoid making payments while attending CTSFW, new students should contact their loan servicer(s) to request an educational loan deferment if you have previous unpaid student loans.
+The CTSFW Registrar will need to verify your enrollment for the loan deferment request form.
 You do not have to begin repaying your Federal Student Loans until you leave school (graduate, withdraw or take a leave of absence) or drop below half-time status in your enrollment.
 Vicarage and deaconess internship should not cause your loans to go into repayment.
 Please contact your loan servicer(s) if you receive payment notification during your vicarage or deaconess internship year.
-There are several repayment plans available: Standard, Graduated, Extended, Income-Based Repayment (IBR), Pay As You Earn (new program – click here), Income-Contingent Repayment (ICR), and Income-Sensitive Repayment.
+There are several repayment plans available: Standard, Graduated, Extended, Income-Based Repayment (IBR), Pay As You Earn, Income-Contingent Repayment (ICR), and Income-Sensitive Repayment.
 The repayment period can vary in length of time from 10 to 25 years, depending upon the plan you choose.
 Please go to the Federal Student Aid website to review your options.
 For information on whether or not you may qualify for loan forgiveness in the Income Based Repayment (IBR) or the Public Service Loan Forgiveness, please click here or visit www.studentloans.gov.
-According to the Federal Student Aid website - if you work for a non-profit organization, your employment will not qualify for Public Service Loan Forgiveness if your job duties are related to religious instruction, worship services, or any form of proselytizing.
+According to the Federal Student Aid website (Q 54), if you work for a non-profit organization, your employment will not qualify for Public Service Loan Forgiveness for time spent in duties related to religious instruction, worship services, or any form of proselytizing.
 Remember that extending your repayment plan or decreasing your payment amounts usually increases the amount of interest you pay over time.

 15. What about Professional Judgment for exceptional circumstances?